 Response: The informal feedback session at the end of the team's visit provided a generally positive assessment, and a number of helpful proposals for the development of the Council's future policies.
 A written report is expected within four weeks and will be sent to all members.
-A

-Members Briefing will be arranged in September to consider the group's analysis and suggestions.
+A Members Briefing will be arranged in September to consider the group's analysis and suggestions and it would be included in the scrutiny process.